-It should be noted that it is inherently difficult to obtain data about mothers who safely surrender their children in California.
-The Law is intended to assure confidentiality to mothers or other surrendering parties, and this assurance limits access to information.
-What we know about the mothers who safely surrendered their newborns between 2002 and 2016 is based primarily on what these mothers or other surrendering parties may have disclosed to those to whom they safely surrendered, i.e., hospital personnel or fire department staff.
+It is inherently difficult to obtain data about mothers who safely surrender their children in California.
+The Law is intended to assure confidentiality to mothers or other surrendering parties, and this assurance limits access to valuable information.
+What we know about the mothers who safely surrendered their newborns between 2002 and 2017, is based primarily on what they or the surrendering parties may have disclosed to those to whom they safely surrendered, e.g. hospital personnel or fire department staff.

-In addition, in 2002, three of the surrendering mothers were identified; one registered and gave birth at a hospital under her real name and two identified themselves at the time of surrender.
+Yet in 2002, three of the surrendering mothers were identified; one registered and gave birth at a hospital under her real name and two identified themselves at the time of surrender.
 In 2003, two mothers gave birth at hospitals and identified themselves.
 In addition, one surrendering party identified herself as someone who had "found" the infant abandoned in a public place.
 She provided her cell phone number to hospital staff and when law enforcement contacted her to obtain more information, she admitted to being the infant's mother.
 In 2004, two mothers who did not give birth in the hospital identified themselves to personnel at the hospital at the time of surrender.
 In 2005, one mother gave birth at the hospital and identified herself.
 In 2006, two mothers who gave birth at the hospital identified themselves.
 Also, two mothers who did not give birth at the hospital identified themselves to personnel at the time of surrender.
 In 2007, two mothers identified themselves.
 In 2008, one mother identified herself.
 Also, another mother completed a birth certificate form but it is unclear whether she identified herself.
 In 2009, one mother identified herself.
 In 2010, two mothers identified themselves.
 For one mother it remains unclear when her identifying information was provided.
 The other mother contacted the Department of Children and Family Services and provided her name when attempting to reclaim her infant.
 In 2011, at least three mothers identified themselves while giving birth at the hospital.
 In 2012, at least one mother identified herself after giving birth at the hospital.
 This same mother reclaimed her infant.
 In 2013, it is unclear if any of the mothers identified themselves.
 In 2014, four mothers identified themselves.
 Also, one homeless mother was identified by relatives.
 In 2015, two mothers identified themselves and reclaimed their infant.
 In another case, both parents identified themselves.
 In 2016, only one mother identified herself.
 This same mother also identified the infant's father.
+In 2017, none of the nine mothers who safely surrendered their infants identified themselves by name, but at least three provided valuable details about themselves including their age, ethnicity, and the circumstances surrounding their pregnancies.